mmondelli/datasciencecoursera/Data_Products/Project/README.md

 The main objective is to present some statistics about the internet service in Brazil graphically.

-The dataset was obtained through the 'transparency portal' maintained by the Brazilian government and can be accesed [here](http://dados.gov.br/dataset/resultado-consolidado-da-pesquisa-banda-larga-fixa).
+The dataset was obtained through the 'transparency portal' maintained by the Brazilian government and can be accessed [here](http://dados.gov.br/dataset/resultado-consolidado-da-pesquisa-banda-larga-fixa).

 The main features of the application are: